dougeby/IntuneDocs/intune/troubleshoot-email-profiles-in-microsoft-intune.md

 ## Unable to send images from  email account

-Applies to Intune in the Azure classic portal.

 Users who have email accounts automatically configured can't send pictures or images from their devices.
 This scenario can happen if **Allow e-mail to be sent from third-party applications** isn't enabled.

 ### Intune solution

-1. Open the Microsoft Intune Administration Console, select **Policy** workload > **Configuration Policy**.
+1. Open the Microsoft Intune Console, select  **Device Configuration** workload.

 2. Select the email profile and choose **Edit**.

-3. Select **Allow e-mail to be sent from third-party applications.**
+3. Enable the setting **Allow e-mail to be sent from third-party applications.**

-### Configuration Manager integrated with Intune solution
+### Configuration Manager hybrid

 1. Open the Configuration Manager console > **Assets and Compliance**.